-There are lots of questions floating around the internet about starting solids with Baby led Weaning: Can you start with purees and switch to baby led weaning?
+There are lots of questions floating around the internet about the "do's and don'ts" of how to start solids with Baby led Weaning.
+Can you start with purees and switch to baby led weaning?
 Is it ok to mix purees and finger foods?
 When is baby ready to start BLW?
 How do you serve food and in what shape?
 Can baby have added sugars, salt, eggs, peanuts?
-What about introducing your baby to cow’s milk??
+What about Baby led weaning and choking?!

 Here are a few tips to get started answering some of these Baby led Weaning FAQs.
-For a more in-depth info and 125 recipes, check out my book “The Parents’ Guide to Babyled Weaning.”
+For a more in-depth info and 125 baby led weaning recipes, check out my baby-led weaning book “The Parents’ Guide to Baby-led Weaning.”

 Don’t rush into starting solids, but don’t wait too long either!
 Wait until your baby can actually sit on their own, with support.
 They need enough neck and trunk strength to get food to their mouth, without needing arms for balance.
 An interest in food is another sign of readiness.
 As is age (around 6 months).
 For more about when to start Baby led Weaning, read here.

 While babies can eat a lot of different foods (those gums are strong - teeth or no teeth!), don’t expect them to chew through a steak.
 Offer soft food like ground meats, eggs & steamed fruits and veggies.

 Also avoid food that is round or could get caught in your baby’s windpipe.
 While baby led weaners have not been shown to be more likely to choke, we want to prevent choking no matter how starting solids.
 And know how to treat it, in the unlikely case your baby does choke.
 Check into local infant CPR courses, to give you more confidence if you’re afraid baby will choke.

 Feeding your baby is messy, no matter which method you choose for introducing solids!
 Squishing and playing with food is a part of the learning process and it’s ok.